When parents separate, it can be hard for grandparents to spend time with their grandchildren. This can affect their relationship.

 See Do you need to go to Provincial (Family) Court or Supreme Court? to find out more about choosing which court to use.

-How do you apply for guardianship of your grandchildren?
+Applying for guardianship of your grandchild

 If you want to be your grandchildren's guardian, you have to get a court order.